Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 10 "recovery": "reconnect_and_rebuild_session"

-11}At this point you should be able to defend the full live loop: how first audio arrives fast, how barge-in trims history to heard audio, and why media routing must stay stateful even when model pools scale independently.
+11}A strong review explains how first audio arrives fast, how barge-in trims history to heard audio, and why media routing must stay stateful even when model pools scale independently.

 These are the failure patterns that most often break the voice illusion.
 In a design review, name the symptom, cause, and fix instead of blaming the model generically.